Automated Pull Requests with Gradle

 Gradle

-Nexus IQ for SCM supports updates to build.gradle files.
-During policy evaluations, Lifecycle scans your build.gradle files for matching components and create a Pull Request for every match that has a remediation available.
+Sonatype for SCM supports updates to build.gradle files.
+During policy evaluations, Lifecycle scans your build.gradle files for matching components and creates a Pull Request for every match that has a remediation available.

 All build.gradle files that exist in the repository will be examined, except build.gradle files in src/test directories, which are ignored.
 These are considered test files or build artifacts and not relevant project manifest files.